robertdebock/ansible-role-bootstrap/README.md

 ------------

 - Access to a repository containing packages, likely on the internet.
-- Ansible 2.2 or higher.
+- A recent version of Ansible.
 (Tests run on the last 3 release of Ansible.)

 Role Variables
 --------------